eloicasamayor/great_places/README.md

 # great_places

-A new Flutter project.
+A Flutter app with native device features.

-## Getting Started

-This project is a starting point for a Flutter application.
+This project was developed following a section in the ["Flutter & Dart - The Complete Guide [2021 Edition]"](https://www.udemy.com/course/learn-flutter-dart-to-build-ios-android-apps/)

 ## Working with Files
 For working with the File type, we have to import the dart.io package